-Before we announce a dividend, we consult with the Stock Exchange and set the ex-dividend date.
-If you buy shares before the ex-dividend date, you are entitled to the most recently-announced dividend; if you buy after that date, the dividend goes to the previous owner of the shares.
+We consult the London Stock Exchange Dividend Procedure Timetable to set the date on which shares are sold without entitlement to the next dividend payment.
+This is known as the ex-dividend date.
+If you buy shares before the ex-dividend date, you are entitled to the most recently-announced dividend; if you buy after that date, the dividend is paid to the previous owner of the shares.

-The dividend is paid based on the number of shares held on the share register at the record date, which is two days after the ex-dividend date.
-If you receive a dividend and are not sure if you are entitled to it, contact the agent who sold your shares for you.
+A dividend is paid based on the number of shares held on the share register on a particular date, which is known as the record date.
+In accordance with the London Stock Exchange Dividend Procedure Timetable, the record date is currently two days after the ex-dividend date.
+From 6 October 2014, the record date will be one day after the ex-dividend date.
+If you receive a dividend and are not sure if you are entitled to it, you should contact the agent who sold your shares for you.

 How can I have my dividends paid?

-- having them paid direct to your bank or building society account
+- having the dividend paid direct to your bank or building society account

-- electing to use them to buy more Tesco shares via the Dividend Reinvestment plan
+- electing to use the dividend monies to buy more Tesco shares via the Dividend Reinvestment plan

 - being sent a cheque to your registered address

-If dividends are paid direct to your bank or building society account through the BACS system, it avoids the risk of cheques being lost in the post and your dividend will be in your account on the day the payment is made.
-The Registrar will send you a tax voucher to confirm the amount and to which account it has been paid.
+If dividends are paid direct into your bank or building society account through the BACS system, it avoids the risk of cheques being lost in the post and your dividend will be in your account on the day the payment is made.
+Our Registrar, Equiniti Limited, will send you a tax voucher to confirm the amount and to which account it has been paid.

 What is the dividend Reinvestment plan?

 We operate a Dividend Reinvestment Plan which allows you to reinvest your cash dividends in more Tesco ordinary shares.
-If you wish to participate, you will need to complete an application form and send it to Equiniti, Aspect House, Spencer Road, Lancing Business Park, Lancing, West Sussex, BN99 6DA.
+If you wish to participate, please either call the Equiniti Limited helpline on 0871 384 2977* (from outside the UK: +44 121 415 7053), apply online or complete an application form and send it to Equiniti Limited, Aspect House, Spencer Road, Lancing Business Park, Lancing, West Sussex, BN99 6DA.

 Do I have to pay tax on my dividends?